Barcelona with a Toddler or Baby: A Complete Guide

 Getting around Barcelona with a baby

 Walking – Around the Gothic Quarter and Born, it is easy to walk around Barcelona, even with a stroller.
 There are truly not many cobblestone streets, so it won’t be too bumpy.
 Some streets are narrow in Gracia and El Raval.
+That means, one road with two very narrow sidewalks, where only one person fits.
 But you can get by easily with a stroller pretty much anywhere.

 Metro – The metro is easy to use with a baby or toddler.
 You’re not expected to fold a stroller, and there is usually enough room to navigate around rush hour which is 8-9am and 5-6pm.
 It also depends if you’re headed to high-tourist areas like Plaça Catalunya, Sagrada Familia, and Liceu.
 You can get through the turnstile if you have a Maclaren stroller (I did this many times), or there is also a special entrance that is wider, made for wheelchairs or strollers.
-If you can, try to get a seat in case of abrupt stops.
+If you can, when you enter a metro car, try to get a seat in case of abrupt stops.
 Sometimes you will have to stand, but you can also kindly ask someone if you can sit down with your child.
-The worst is they will say no, but I have faith in humanity.
+The worst is they will say no. But I have faith in humanity.
 Also, not all metro stops have lifts/elevators.
-Someone will help you if you ask!
+Someone will gladly help you if you ask.
+I’ve never been rejected!

 Bus – The bus is also easy to use with a baby.
 There’s a designated area for wheelchairs and strollers to the right of the bus when you enter, although people may be standing there.
 Usually, people will try to get out of the way so you can park your stroller there if they see you.
 Also, try to board towards the front of the bus near the driver.
 Some buses have a door where you can board the secondary doors.

 Tram – There are six tram lines in Barcelona, and they don’t come as often as the metro or bus.
 They are also slower and come less frequently at every 10-20 minutes.
+They also have a designated stroller section.
 They aren’t as busy, and they could be a fun ride for your toddler!
 My kids love them.

 Commuter Train – If you plan a do a day trip with kids outside Barcelona, you’ll probably have to take the RENFE Rodalíes (also called Cercanías in Spanish).
 (Check out these kid-friendly day trips outside Barcelona!)
 It doesn’t get too crowded unless it’s rush hour, and you’re most likely to sit comfortably with your child.